There’s something special about opening a neatly wrapped gift. Before you even see what’s inside, the wrapping sets the mood.

 Space matters: Make sure you have room to move around your box.
 Cramped spaces lead to crooked folds.

 Keep your supplies within arm’s reach.
 You don’t want to hunt for scissors mid-wrap.
+Clear the area of distractions.
+Focus helps you get better results.

 One last thing, good lighting makes a difference.
 You need to see what you’re doing clearly.